Return to garywimmer.com

 “As well as my toe, my criminal record, and my mental history.”

-“See, three easy ways out.
-Anyway, I’m going for it.
+Jerry shrugged his shoulders.
+"Well, I’m going for it.
 Think it over.
 If you change your mind, let me know.
 We can get connected out there.
-I promise.”
+I promise."

-Decades later I looked back and wondered if one less toe would have really mattered that much.
-Or having a record, criminal or psychiatric.
-Besides, had I gone to California with Jerry I might have become a successful nine-toed sideman.
-We saw each other a few times during the 70’s when he was battling with Warner Brothers, and a few times when I lived in Europe in the 90’s.
-When Jerry left us in November of 2005 the world lost a great musician, songwriter and singer, and a very unique man.
-But his music will live on forever, and we will always miss this fascinating, creative, complicated and loveable human being.
+We saw each other a few times during the late 70’s and he updated me about his battles with Warner Brothers, his songwriting, and his performing.
+We touched base again when I lived in Copenhagen 1993-99 and he was working with Danish singer Hanna Boel.
+When Jerry left us in November of 2005 the world lost a great musician, songwriter and singer - a true one-of-a-kind man.
+But his music will live on forever, and we will always miss this creative, complicated and loveable human being.

 Contact Information: